Anna Lee Traynor is the President & CEO of CharacterAssets, Inc. and creator of the award winning CharacterAssets© program, and

 " Project PEACEWORKS" bully/violence prevention

 initiative.
-Lee has over thirty-seven years experience working as a licensed professional in the field of Occupational Therapy, and she is the Director of Therapy Services for a hospital affiliated rehabilitation center in New Jersey.
+Lee has over thirty-nine years experience working as a licensed professional in the field of Occupational Therapy, and she is the Director of Therapy Services for a rehabilitation center in New Jersey.

 In addition to Lee's extensive experience in the health care industry, the diversity of her professional training expands into the legal profession, as a Paralegal, and she is a Certified Professional Life Coach.